Asd-g/avslibplacebo/README.md

     Default: 6.5.

 - trc\
-    The colorspace's transfer function (gamma / EOTF) to use for linearizing:
+    The colorspace's transfer function (gamma / EOTF) to use for linearizing.\
     0: UNKNOWN

     Standard dynamic range:\